-The development patterns and growth predicted for the Fargo-Moorhead area show that future housing and job growth will be a mixture of new development on the current urban fringe an in outlying communities, and infill development that adds more density into existing urban areas.
-Thus, there will be more demand for longer auto trips from suburban development, and new opportunities for new transit, bicycling, and walking trips from more dense and mixed-use development in the urban cores of the region.
+The development patterns and growth predicted for the Fargo-Moorhead area show that future housing and job growth will be a mixture of new "greenfield" development on the current urban fringe and in outlying communities, and infill development that adds more density into existing urban areas.
+Thus, there will be more demand for longer auto trips from fringe area or outlying community development, and new opportunities for new transit, bicycling, and walking trips from more dense and mixed-use development in the urban cores of the region.